entroky/ngn/en/bylaws.md

 (1) The presidium consists of five representatives elected by the general assembly.
 The presidium may co-opt up to two additional electable members of the association into the presidium for their period of office with a two-thirds majority vote.

 (2) The period of office of the elected members of the presidium is two years.
 The period of office of the old presidium ends with the day of the election of the new presidium.
-The business of the presidium is continued by the old presidium until the transfer of the official business to the new presidium.
+The business of the presidium is continued by the old presidium until the transfer of official business to the new presidium.
 The handover has to take place within four weeks of the election of the new presidium.

 (3) The presidium shall in particular: